vcuculo/diaspora-chrome-publisher/README.md

 ## Diaspora* Publisher for Google Chrome

-This extension provide bookmarklet functionality for your Google Chrome browser.
+This extension provides bookmarklet functionality for your Google Chrome browser.

 ### Installation